 Here's a sample of our volunteer opportunities:VIEW AS

-The Low Income Housing Institute provides housing for low income, homeless and formerly homeless people, advocates for just housing policies, and assists those we serve in maintaining stable housing and increasing their self-sufficiency.
+The Low Income Housing Institute develops, owns and operates housing for the benefit of low-income, homeless and formerly homeless people in Washington state; advocates for just housing policies at the local and national levels; and administers a range of supportive service programs to assist those we serve in maintaining stable housing and increasing their self-sufficiency.

-LIHI develops and provides affordable housing to 3,900 low income, homeless and formerly homeless people, including over 700 families.
-In 2011,8,824 people experienced homelessness in King County alone.
+LIHI develops and provides affordable housing to 4,000+ low income, homeless and formerly homeless people, including families.
+In 2019, an estimated 11,199 people experienced homelessness in King County alone.
 Many of LIHI housing projects focus on transitioning families and individuals out of homelessness, including chronically homeless populations.
-72% of units developed by LIHI are occupied by formerly homeless households.
+Most of the units developed by LIHI are occupied by formerly homeless households.

 LIHI assists our residents with services that help them maintain stable housing and prevent them from becoming homeless again (e.g. through improving resident income and/or education status, dealing with long standing mental and physical health conditions) and increase self-sufficiency.